-Impact: To gain and keep lead in global CAD competition, enabling CAD products and services on European roads.
+Impact: To enable quick introduction of CAD products and services on European roads and avoid delays compared to competing regions.

-Connectivity and Automation technologies: sensors, software, systems-of-systems, high performance computing and Artificial Intelligence
+Connectivity and Automation technologies for vehicles and infrastructure: sensors, software, systems-of-systems, high performance computing and Artificial Intelligence

-Increasing variety of vehicle concepts and use cases: Master complexity and cost built upon modularity, scalability, standardization and maintenance.
+In the short-term, master complexity and cost built upon modularity, scalability, standardization and maintenance.
 Convergence of systems.
-Provide robust, complementary and highly reliable sensor systems and vehicle location technologies.
-Get ready high computation, networked, on-board artificial intelligence and machine learning systems.
-Integrate software defined intelligent systems in modular scalable architectures seamlessly in vehicle, network and back-office systems.
-Prioritization recommendation of technologies, the most important steps to work on; AI, physics of sensors (enhancement of sensors), data acquisition and analyses, perception analyses, to convert data into information, multi-step-analyses creating user value.
+Provide robust, complementary and highly reliable sensor systems (e.g. solid state laser scanner) and vehicle location technologies.
+In the medium-term, get ready high computation, networked, on-board artificial intelligence and machine learning systems.
+Integrate software defined intelligent systems in modular scalable architectures seamlessly in vehicle, infrastructure, traffic management and back-office systems.
+In the long-term, new physics for sensors and perception analyses, as well as new concepts of Artificial Intelligence based on neuronal computers.
+And human-machine cooperation strategies.
+Impact: Promote European technology leadership by cooperation of all involved stakeholders.

-Impact: Promote European technology leadership.
-Enable the vehicle as key contributor for improved safe and resilient mobility.